You want smart political talk without the meltdowns?

 Can I help you out?

-After two thousand if you recall back in two thousand uh eight we talked and you were trying to get me to go on to uh Michael Berry's show etc.
+After 2000, if you recall back in 2008, we talked and you were trying to get me to go on to Michael Berry's show, et cetera.

-Well what happened was due to the due to our scheduling confusion I wasn't able to be on a show.
+Well, what happened was due to our scheduling confusion, I wasn't able to be on the show.

-However right after two thousand in two thousand nine because of the hope and change that President Obama promised in the hopes of keeping my house in my cause I had to change where I was working at so I ended up having to start traveling across the country to keep my to keep the just to keep the just to keep things in in perspective.
+However, right after in 2009, because of the hope and change that President Obama promised, in the hopes of keeping my house in my cars, I had to change where I was working at.

-You would not believe how many conversations I have with all these young kids that work for me uh about saving their money and being responsible and uh and no understanding that money equals freedom in their life and you gotta take advantage of uh the opportunities that come your way.
+You would not believe how many conversations I have with all these young kids that work for me about saving their money and being responsible and understanding that money equals freedom in their life.

-Instead of doing a lot of work around here, I had to go on the road and start finding work because everyone was holding on their money to determine which way the pendulum was gonna swing with regard to his energy policies.
+Instead of having to be able to do a lot of work around here, I had to go on the road and start finding work because everyone was holding on to their money to determine which way the pendulum was going to swing with regard to his energy policies.

 And we've seen which way they went.